 In z/OS, a string of up to eight characters that uniquely identifies a user.
 Users who may use UNIX services will additionally have a numerical user identifier (UID) that is used by the UNIX subsystem for access decisions.
 The user name is an additional attribute that usually holds the user's full name.
 While users can modify their user names, only administrators can change user IDs.

 1.7 Abbreviations

-ACEE Accessor Environment Element
+ACEE Accessor Environment Element AT-TLS Application-Transparent TLS

-CC Common Criteria
+CC Common Criteria common name

 DAC discretionary access control